jmateusms/moviepoll-bot/README.md

 ### Environment variables

-In order to run the bot, you need to define the variables `TOKEN` and `OWNER_ID`.
+In order to run the bot, you need to define the variables `TOKEN` and `OWNER_ID` as well as either `USE_POLLING` or `APP_URL`.
+Also, `DATABASE_URL` is an optional variable.
 These can be added to an .env file in the root directory of the project.

 - To get a `TOKEN`, you can use the [Telegram Botfather](https://telegram.me/botfather) to create your bot.
 - Your `OWNER_ID` can be found by:
   - Creating an environment variable `OWNER_NAME`, which is your first name, as in Telegram.
   - Running `get_user_id.py` and sending the command `/userid` to your bot.
 - You can also set a `DATABASE_URL` to use a SQL database as bot memory.
+If this is not provided, the bot will sync to local files in disk.
-- If you host your instance at a service like Heroku, you can set `APP_URL`.
+- If you host your instance at a service like Heroku, you can set `APP_URL` to user webhooks.
+This will allow the app to be put to sleep after no interactions are made with the bot.
+- If you want to use the bot in polling mode, set `USE_POLLING` to `yes`.

 ### Dependencies